andrewkimdev/thymeleaf-on-springboot/README.md

 ## Further Learning

 To deepen your understanding of Thymeleaf, we highly recommend exploring the official [Thymeleaf Tutorials](https://www.thymeleaf.org/doc/tutorials/3.1/usingthymeleaf.html).
 This resource provides comprehensive explanations of Thymeleaf's features and syntax.

-This revised document now includes a clear reference to the official Thymeleaf tutorials and integrates it into the description and further learning section.
-Let me know if you have any more adjustments!